fizquierdo/perpetually-updated-trees/README.md

 To get started, and build your first PUmPER phylogenetic pipeline, you can follow this [tutorial](https://github.com/fizquierdo/perpetually-updated-trees/wiki/Getting-Started)

-PUmPER is work-in-progress and under continuous development.
+PUmPER is work-in-progress, available under the GNU GPL license, and under continuous development.